 Outcome measures Adverse events (AEs) and adverse drug reactions (ADRs) were monitored with complications of prematurity considered AEs if occurring after dosing.
 Systemic absorption and immunogenicity was assessed.
 Efficacy was assessed by change in FiO2 after dosing and need for poractant-alpha rescue.

 Results Rapid and sustained improvements in FiO2 were observed in 39 (98%) infants.
 One responded neither to CHF5633 nor two poractant-alpha doses.
 A total of 79 AEs were experienced by 19 infants in the 100 mg/kg cohort and 53 AEs by 20 infants in the 200 mg/kg cohort.
 Most AEs were expected complications of prematurity.
 Two unrelated serious AEs occurred in the second cohort.
 One infant died of necrotising enterocolitis and another developed RSV bronchiolitis after discharge.
-The single ADR was an episode of transient endotracheal tube obstruction.
+The single ADR was an episode of transient endotracheal tube obstruction following 200mg/kg dose.
 There was no systemic absorption, nor antibody development to either peptide.

 Conclusions: Both CHF5633 doses were well tolerated and showed promising clinical efficacy profile.
 These encouraging data provide a basis for ongoing randomised controlled trials.